sourceability/console-toolbar-bundle/README.md

 <img width="1375" alt="Screen Shot 2021-05-18 at 17 52 13" src="https://user-images.githubusercontent.com/611271/118683608-cf759600-b801-11eb-98b5-715df3d26452.png">

 Each panel links to the corresponding web profiler page.
-Make sure to use a [terminal that support hyperlinks](hyperlink_terminals) to leverage this feature.
+Make sure to use a [terminal that support hyperlinks][hyperlink_terminals] to leverage this feature.

 ## Installation